Welcome, friends and family!

 - Lizann hosted our attempt at an ad hoc family reunion in June, which included: Grandmother Stockdale, her sister Mary Helen and Harold, Uncle Johnny and my cousins Whitney and Michael, Uncle Perry and Aunt Linda, my dad and Donna, Lizann, Tom, Jessica and Britni, and Stacy and me.

 - We’ve missed Mother for another year.

 - I continued my work as a Trustee of the non-profit Institute of General Semantics.
 This gave me the excuse to make two trips to the New York area in July and October.
 During the October trip I again had the privilege of staying with Jim and Jim in Manhattan, and visited the Guggenheim Museum for the first time.
-I enjoyed serving as a general-semantics ‘mentor-by-email’ for several students of Andrea Johnson at Alverno College, Wisconsin.
+I enjoyed serving as a general-semantics ‘mentor-by-email’ for several students at Alverno College, Wisconsin.
 (Interesting to watch a videotaped student presentation in which someone you’ve never met talks about you, based solely on email exchanges.
 Yikes!)

 - Speaking of Jim, his niece’s wedding in Olton last July gave me a reason to visit my hometown for the first time in several years.
 I stayed with Kenny and Betty in Lubbock and really appreciated the first reunion for Jim, Kenny and me since 1992.